SOC 2

 You pick the ones that fit your services, customer promises, and risk needs

-Choosing the right mix ensures your SOC 2 compliance program works well and meets changing customer expectations.
+Choosing the right mix ensures your SOC 2 compliance program functions effectively and meets evolving customer expectations.
 The American Institute of Certified Public Accountants (AICPA) created these standards to help certified public accountants (AICPA) review your control environment.

 To better understand how these criteria work together, explore our comprehensive Understanding SOC 2 Common Criteria resource.